-Advice I’m Giving Now: How to Start a Business and Keep Your Day Job
+Advice I’m Giving Right Now: How to Start a Business and Keep Your Day Job

-Working with startups as long as a I have — in all types of industries and all shapes and sizes — I hear certain questions pop up again and again.
+Working with startups as long as a I have, there are some questions that pop up again and again.

 The side hustle.